Do you dream of working as an electrician in New Zealand? Are you qualified and experienced? Are you fluent in English?

 Each of the New Zealand work visas has its own set of requirements and you’ll only know if you qualify for a visa, and which one you qualify for, once you’ve done an immigration assessment.

 To ensure you get the correct advice, only deal with licensed advisers.
-It could mean the difference between actually getting to work in Australia and simply spending money on a dream that’s not possible.
+It could mean the difference between actually getting to work in New Zealand and simply spending money on a dream that’s not possible.